Facts about Tom Brady

 Tom Brady Biography

-Quarterback Tom Brady has five times led the New England Patriots to the championship of the National Football League, a record marred only by the bizarre “Deflategate” scandal surrounding his 2015 championship.
+Quarterback Tom Brady has six times led the New England Patriots to the championship of the National Football League, a record of success marred only by the bizarre “Deflategate” scandal surrounding his 2015 championship.

 In only his second year in the league, Tom Brady replaced injured starter Drew Bledsoe early in the 2001 season and kept the job for the rest of the year.
 With Brady at the helm, the Patriots scored a 20-17 upset victory over the St. Louis Rams in Super Bowl XXXVI in February 2002.
 Brady was named the Super Bowl’s most valuable player and became the youngest starting quarterback ever to win the Super Bowl.